parkerhendo/sketch-scripts/readme.md

 ## Setup

 Clone the repo and run `yarn` to install dependencies.
+As of now, all commands must be run from within the is folder, so it is advised you make a copy of your sketch file and place it in here before trying to run any scripts.

 ## Commands